Rakesh9100/CalcDiverse/Calculators/Travel-Budget-Calculator/README.md

-<p align="center">Travel Budget Calculator</p>
+# <p align="center">Travel Budget Calculator</p>

 ## Description :-

-It is a simple calculator that calculates the total travel expenses based on various categories such as transport, accommodation, food, activities, and miscellaneous costs entered by the user.
+Calculator that calculates the total travel expenses based on various categories such as transport, accommodation, food, activities, and miscellaneous costs entered by the user.

 ## Tech Stacks :-